jorgeleao/LibPDF/README.md

 # LibPDF

+A web app to store and retrieve bibliographic materials, like PDF articles, image files, even code.

 Only basic install.
 No code yet.
 Created v0.01